Using the Field-Tenor-Mode matrix to support EAL writing and textual analysis

 Language curricula in international education place increasing significance on student ability to produce and analyse a range of text types.
 The Language Acquisition and Language B Courses of the International Baccalaureate Middle Years and Diploma Programmes are good examples of this trend.

 Chris Jay reports how the “Field-Tenor-Mode” analytical approach can build understanding of English texts.

 How to avoid under-performance in IELTs

 An increasing number of students in international schools, including those following IB Diploma courses are sitting the IELTS and similar examinations of language competence, but many under-perform.
 Chris Jay provides some useful guidance on how to avoid pitfalls and achieve success.

 Over the last three years, the EAL departments at Island School in Hong Kong and the International School of Brussels have been working together on a joint language initiative.
 With a focus on peer learning and collaboration, the project has brought significant benefit to IB English Language B students at both schools.
 Chris Jay reports from Hong Kong.

 What’s worth learning?

-In our efforts to define 21st Century learning, I think it is worth revisiting a question we all discussed when we were trainee teachers: what knowledge is worth having?
+In our efforts to define 21st Century learning, Andy Homden thinks it is worth revisiting a question we all discussed when we were trainee teachers: what knowledge is worth having?
 If we then widen this out a little to consider what skills are worth developing and what kind of understanding we wish our students to acquire, I think we have a good place for taking the discussion about 21st Century learning forward quickly.